The Upper School Curriculum is a holistic approach to preparing students for their adult life. Within this we aim to promote;

 - ASDAN – Personal and Social Development

-- Pearson Edexcel - Functional Skills – in Maths and English at level 1 and 2.
+- Pearson Edexcel - Functional Skills – in Maths and English and ICT at Entry Level 1, 2 and 3

 Within the Upper School Department each student is given the opportunity to access work experience and/or work related learning tailored to their individual needs.
 The opportunities offered are as follows;